Enoch72/GeocodingLite/README.md

 # Attribution

- If you use this piece of software commercially an attiribution message is required es: "powered by GeocodingLite" in the text search.
+ If you use this piece of software please be fair to find the appropriate way to attribute te work, like leaving the attribution message in the text search in the demo like: "... search powered by GeocodingLite"